latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Observations

- - The LaTeX logo is read as _"L A T E EX"_ (the only pronounciation that Leslie Lamport always said no to :-) )
+ - The LaTeX logo is read as _"L A T E EX"_ (the only pronunciation that Leslie Lamport always said no to :-) )
  - The last line of the TOC is incorrectly identified as a list with 2 items
  - Hyphenated words such as mathemat-ics are not rejoined correctly, e.g., read as _"mathemat I C S"_ (this is a reader issue which we expect to be resolved soon)
  - Formulas are introduced as graphics and the content is incomplete and incorrectly read, i.e. no indication of sub- and superscripts, parentheses etc are seen as punctuation and are not read